 Connect to share and comment

-For tens of millions of people around the world, climate calamity has already arrived.
+Tens of millions of people around the world, climate calamity has already arrived.
 To help understand climate change — and what it means to the people living through it — GlobalPost's award-winning team of correspondents and videographers spent much of 2013 investigating this global phenomenon.

 Scientist Paul Mayewski talks about the immense climate changes we're already seeing and how we have to adapt.